shhavel/training_tasks/README.md

 ### Max Counters

 Calculate the values of counters after applying all alternating operations: increase counter by 1; set value of all counters to current maximum.

+## 5. Prefix Sums

+### Count Div

+Compute number of integers divisible by k in range [a..b].

+### Passing Cars

+Count the number of passing cars on the road.

+### Genomic Range Query

+Find the minimal nucleotide from a range of sequence DNA.

+### Min Avg Two Slice

+Find the minimal average of any slice containing at least two elements.